 - Holidays, Christmas, and other days you celebrate.

-- If you have more than one child, and children do something in turn, e.g., vacuuming, then in the calendar, the first letter of the name can be indicated who on which day is obliged to do it.
+- If you have more than one child, and children do something in turn, e.g., vacuuming, then in the calendar, the first letter of the name can indicate who on which day is obliged to do it.

 - Special days in school, e.g., in my son’s preschool on Wednesday there is a special letter day, kids should bring an item starting with that letter this day, we mark letters in the calendar so he can prepare.